<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 #1 Insurance

 When it comes to your swimming pool, there are two areas of coverage that you'll need to consider: 1) damage to the pool and 2) liability.
 Because swimming pools can pose a risk of drowning, liability insurance is an absolute must-have.
-Even if you take every safety precaution in the book, you can still encounter situations that leave you liable for accidents (like kids breaking into your pool at night and injuring themselves on a diving board).
+Even if you take every safety precaution in the book, you can still encounter situations that leave you liable for accidents.

-It's rare for something like this to happen, but like car insurance, you'll need liability in the event of an accident.
+It is likely that you can avoid accidents altogether, but like car insurance, you'll need liability just in case.
 Since you own a home, you'll likely have homeowners insurance anyway, but you can expect the pool to increase the price.
 More than likely, you'll need to increase your coverage, which can add to your overall yearly expenses.

 #2 Safety Features

 Speaking of safety...safety systems are essential on any inground pool where children, pets, or prying neighbors are present.
 While liability insurance can cover an accident, it's always better to prevent one before it happens.
-Many pool owners install security cameras, alarm systems, and additional barriers like child-proof fencing around their pool to monitor the area or notify them when someone has entered the pool zone.
+Many pool owners install automatic pool covers, security cameras, alarm systems, and additional barriers like child-proof fencing around their pool to prevent others from entering the area or notify them when someone has entered the pool zone.

 #3 Pool Covers